About Kisii Community Justice Center

 To provide informal education for transformational leadership, development, Human Rights and peaceful coexistence through training, counseling and creativity.

-To increase awareness of the local community on development, governance and human rights issues, including gender, HIV and AIDS and environment.
+To increase awareness of the local community on development, governance and human rights issues, including gender, HIV and AIDS and the environment.

 Enable local communities and individuals to: